worldbank/gld/Support/B - Country Survey Details/PAK/LFS/Correspondence_ICLS.md

 label var occup_old "Occupation - 13th ICLS definition"

 ```

+When we apply different definitions to the employment, industry and occupation variables, we find that the difference amounts to 3,357 workers — those engaged in own-use agricultural production who are employed under the 13th ICLS but excluded under the 19th.
+This raises the total employed from 99,768 to 103,125, and the employment-to-population ratio from 43.23% to 44.68%.
+The effect is concentrated entirely in agriculture: the industry share rises from 35.75% to 37.84%, and the skilled agricultural occupation share from 30.37% to 32.64%.
+On employment status, self-employment increases from 35.37% to 37.48%, reflecting the assumption that subsistence producers are own-account workers.
+Non-agricultural categories are unaffected.

 | Before (13th ICLS) | After (19th ICLS) |
 |:------------------:|:-----------------:|
 | ![Description](utilities/lstatus13.png) | ![Description](utilities/lstatus19.png) |